sqlDevX/MTGAShuffler/README.md

 shuffleCount = shuffle the Deck x times using "https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle" like method

-The "cards" in this Test-Deck are:
+The "cards" in this Test-Deck are (better readable in the Shuffler.java at the bottom!):
 Divination
 Divination
 Divination